Why a Community is Important during Tough Times

 Make Community a Priority

 During the 2020 lockdown, you may have seen some changes in our environment.
 For example, in April 2020, MSNBC showed us photos of temporary air pollution drops worldwide.
-Yet, at that same time, you may have seen human beings become interdependent and genuinely need each other.
+Yet, simultaneously, you may have seen human beings become interdependent and genuinely need each other.

-The COVID-19 pandemic has had no borders, which has brought us together to figure out how we can win this challenge and support each other.
+The COVID-19 pandemic has had no borders, bringing us together to figure out how to win this challenge and support each other.

 Pandemic or not, here are five ways you can do something positive and productive for your community: